View on GitHub

 DatAasee Software Documentation

-DatAasee is a metadata-lake for centralizing bibliographic metadata and scientific metadata from various sources, to increase research data findability and discoverability, as well as metadata availability, and thus supporting FAIR research and research reporting in university libraries, research libraries, academic libraries or scientific libraries.
+DatAasee is a metadata-lake for centralizing bibliographic data and scientific metadata from different sources, to increase research data findability and discoverability, as well as metadata availability, and thus supporting FAIR research in university libraries, research libraries, academic libraries or scientific libraries.

-Particularly, DatAasee is developed for and by the University and State Library of Münster, but available openly under an free and open-source license.
+In particular, DatAasee is developed for and by the University and State Library of Münster, but available openly under a free and open-source license.

 Table of Contents: